 Farms today are often run like shoe factories, seeking the maximum yield with minimum regard for the human and environmental consequences.
 As large industrialized farms focus on producing just one specialized commodity (corn, soybeans, dairy, cotton or cattle), the diverse family farms of 200 acre plots of land have essentially vanished – as has the knowledge of sustainable and traditional practices.
 For thousands of years, it was common to rotate crops, use time-honored seeds and raise animals in pastures.
-Today’s typical farm, however, consists of large-scale and mechanized monoculture, drum after drum of chemicals and a market flooded with low-priced grain.
-Farmers have lost their autonomy over how food is produced, often being kept in the dark even about the ingredients in their animals’ feed.
+Today’s typical farm, however, consists of large-scale and mechanized monoculture, drum after drum of chemicals, and a market flooded with low-priced grain.
+Farmers have lost their autonomy over how food is produced, often being kept in the dark even about the ingredients in their animals’ feed This is an unsustainable model of agriculture.

 Why does it matter?